Classmate PC: Software

-Intel announced that its device would the British Linux or Windows XP Professional.
+Intel announced that its device would run Linux or Windows XP Professional.
 Intel is not using Windows XP Embedded as initially planned.
-Intel has been actively working with various international and local Linux distributions in various countries.
+Intel has been actively working with various Linux distributions in various countries.

 Intel has worked with Mandriva to customize their Linux distribution for Classmate PC.

 Currently, the Intel powered classmate PC has been shown to run the following Linux distributions: